Capillary/api-documentation/source/includes/_survey.md

 Attribute | Description
 --------- | -----------
 tag |
-fieldType* | Specify the type of the field - TextBlock, TextBlock, TextAreaBlock, Multiple Choice, Checkboxes, Scale, Star Rating, multiquestion, Add Call us back question,nps question* | Specify the survey question qxnExternalId* | Pass the external id of the question provided by the vendor
+fieldType* | Specify the type of the field - TextBlock, TextAreaBlock, Multiple Choice, Checkboxes, Scale, Star Rating, multiquestion, Add Call us back question, and nps question* | Specify the survey question qxnExternalId* | Pass the external id of the question provided by the vendor
-fieldOptions |
-parentId | Survey questions can have sub questions.
+fieldOptions | Specify the options you want to provide for each question.
+Not applicable for TextBlock, TextAreaBlock parentId | Survey questions can have sub questions.
 Example: The value will be 0 by default.
 If it is a sub-question, parent id will a positive value params |